by: Anthony Parent 2012-11-08

-Before the Internal Revenue Service (IRS) can take any ‘enforced collection action’ — what most people refer to garnishments or levies of wages and bank accounts, first, the IRS must mail out a letter to a taxpayer called a Final Notice of Intent to Levy.
-(Notice CP 90)
+Before the Internal Revenue Service (IRS) can take any 'enforced collection action' - what most people refer to as garnishments or levies of wages and bank accounts - the IRS must first mail out a letter to a taxpayer called a Final Notice of Intent to Levy (Notice CP 90).

 NOTE: If you dispute your tax bill, you may be able to get the IRS agree to lower it, using something called Audit Reconsideration.

 A Final Notice of Intent to Levy is sent certified mail.
-Because many taxpayers aren’t home at the time the mail carrier arrives, they have to go to the post office to claim it.
-Of course, many do not, after all, who is terrible enthused about receiving certified mail from the IRS?
+Because many taxpayers aren't home at the time the mail carrier arrives, they have to go to the post office to claim it.
+Of course, many do not.
+After all, who is terribly enthused about receiving certified mail from the IRS?

 Regardless, even if the letter is never claimed, it is still valid.
 Taxpayers mistakenly assume that there must be a court hearing before the IRS can being levying and garnishing.
 This is not true.
 The Final Notice of Intent to Levy is the final notice a taxpayer receives before their world will likely turn upside down.